Low-metallicity massive single stars with rotation. III. Source of ionization and C-IV emission in I Zw 18: Discussion

-The star-formation history of I~Zw~18 is not conclusively established \citep{Kunth:2000,Papaderos:2002,Izotov:2004,Papaderos:2012}, and indeed it has been debated whether it is a typical dwarf galaxy at all \citep{Aloisi:1999,Guseva:2000,Annibali:2013}.
-For example, the initial mass function may be top-heavy in starbursts; this would help our case.
-Still, our result that massive stars of I~Zw~18-composition are consistently able to account for two, previously unreconcilable observational characteristics while fulfilling all observational constraints available in the literature, implies that their existence should be supposed---and, therefore, further studied---in other galaxies of this type too.
-For example, some dwarf galaxies may be different from I~Zw~18 \textit{not} because of the typical evolutionary behaviours of their massive stars, but because their star formation history progressed another way due to e.g. different dynamical interactions with other galaxies \citep[cf.][]{Christensen:2016}, or to e.g. different thermodynamic/magneto-hydrodynamic conditions in their interstellar gas \citep[cf.][]{Hopkins:2011,Seifried:2017,Girichidis:2018,Haid:2019}, leading to different rotational velocities (or different binary fraction) in the current massive stellar population.
-Indeed, to obtain a comprehensive theory of low-metallicity massive stars, one will need to correct for such environmental characteristics when accounting for a larger sample of dwarf galaxy observations \citep[cf. also the conclusions in][]{Stanway:2019}, including any possible contribution of the interstellar medium to the emission lines commonly attributed to stellar origin.
+The star formation history of I~Zw~18 is not conclusively established \citep{Kunth:2000,Papaderos:2002,Izotov:2004,Papaderos:2012}, and indeed it has been debated whether it is a typical dwarf galaxy at all \citep{Aloisi:1999,Guseva:2000,Annibali:2013}.
+For example, the IMF may be top-heavy in starbursts; this would help our case.
+Still, our result that massive stars of I~Zw~18-composition are consistently able to account for two, previously unreconcilable observational characteristics while fulfilling all observational constraints available in the literature, implies that their existence should be supposed -- and, therefore, further studied -- in other galaxies of this type too.
+For example, some dwarf galaxies may be different from I~Zw~18 \textit{not} because of the typical evolutionary behaviours of their massive stars, but because their star formation history progressed another way due to, for example, different dynamical interactions with other galaxies \citep[see][]{Christensen:2016}, or to different thermodynamic/magneto-hydrodynamic conditions in their interstellar gas \citep[see][]{Hopkins:2011,Seifried:2017,Girichidis:2018,Haid:2019}, leading to different rotational velocities (or different binary fraction) in the current massive stellar population.
+Indeed, to obtain a comprehensive theory of low-metallicity massive stars, one will need to correct for such environmental characteristics when accounting for a larger sample of dwarf galaxy observations \citep[see also the conclusions in][]{Stanway:2019}, including any possible contribution of the interstellar medium to the emission lines commonly attributed to stellar origin.